ilhaammulia/ilhaammulia/README.md

 </div>

 # 💫 About Me:
-Student at Jenderal Achmad Yani Yogyakarta University.
-Having an interest in web development, problem solving, and other related tech.
-I am good at any programming languages such as Python, JavaScript, PHP.
-Currently open for internship, freelance, and part-time job to gain more experience.
+I am a highly motivated and ambitious web developer with a strong interest in problem-solving and innovation.
+As a student of Informatics at Jenderal Achmad Yani Yogyakarta University, Indonesia, I am constantly seeking opportunities to develop my skills and gain valuable experience in the industry.

 ## 🌐 Socials: